gokulkrish1045/Netflix_Show_Analysis_MySQL/readme.md

 A deep-dive into Netflix's global content using SQL to uncover trends, audience preferences, and content strategies.

-> 💻 Powered by: MySQL • PostgreSQL • SQL Server (choose your DB flavor)
+> 💻 Powered by: MySQL •  SQL Server
 ![NetFlix](visuals/logo.png)

 ---